They’re always beautiful, but they’re not always sustainable. Here are some of the best ethical red carpet outfits, ever!

 Image: Eco Age

 We couldn’t have a list like this without mentioning Livia Firth herself!
 Here, at the Met Gala this year, she dropped jaws with her pure silk Giambattista Valli gown and Chopard jewellery.
-Apparently, the designer sourced the exquisite silk from @Taronisilk, a company founded in 1880 in Como and chosen for its commitment to sustainable and responsible production,
+Apparently, the designer sourced the exquisite silk from Taronisilk, a company founded in 1880 in Como.
+She chose it for its commitment to sustainable and responsible production.

 Yep, it’s Gisele again, but just look at that Versace gown!
 Made the#GreenCarpetChallenge, the fabric, lining and threads are all 100% GOTS organic silk, a certification that ensures the raw materials are organic and no toxic chemicals have been used.
-The zipper and all the inner materials used for the construction of the dress are made out of organic cotton, recycled plastic and all metal components are lead, nickel, colorants and chemical free.
+The zipper and all the inner materials used for the construction of the dress are made out of organic cotton and recycled plastic.
+All metal components are lead, nickel, colorants and chemical free.
 And let’s not forget that Versace has gone 100% fur free!

 Image: Eco Age